-The GAO reported that USAspending.gov aligns with several key practices.
-However, the Treasury has not fully aligned the website with all of the key practices, in accordance with the requirements of the FFATA and OMB Guidance.
+USAspending.gov aligns with several key practices.
+However, the Treasury has not fully aligned the website with all of the key practices, the requirements of the FFATA, and OMB guidance.

 Report No. GAO-18-546, "DATA ACT: Reported Quality of Agencies Spending Data Reviewed by OIGs Varied Because of Government-Wide and Agency Issues," July 2018